How Do You Know If You Failed Matric? Get Answers Here

 Conclusion

-How do I know if I failed the matric?
+How do you know if you failed matric?

 Check your results against the pass criteria.
 If you scored below the required levels in multiple subjects, you may have failed matric.